mjtriggs/advent-of-code-2018/README.md

 - Using `Counter` from `collections` to count the number of letters in a string.

 ### Day 3
-- Regular Expressions (though I didn't really learn this - rather just copied from Reddit)
+- Regular Expressions (though I didn't really learn this - rather just copied all of this from Reddit)
--
+- Using `defaultdict` to have a dictionary with a key and then multiple values